3RaGaming/Web_Control/README.md

 2) Open a Terminal window and navigate to (Where you extracted the program)/Web_Control/factorio

-3) Run the command `gcc -o manage -pthread manage.c`
+3) Run the command `gcc -o managepgm -pthread manage.c` (On success, nothing should appear in the terminal.
+If an error message appears, message zackman0010 with the error message.)

 4) Run the command `npm i --save --no-optional discord.js` (If a message appears saying missing requirements, ignore it.
 It's only the voice server parts, which are not used in this program)